Cloud Cost Management FAQ

 Catches configuration mistakes quickly

-CerteroX for Cloud includes anomaly detection with configurable thresholds and automated alerting, enabling organizations to catch unexpected cost changes before they impact budgets significantly.
+CerteroX Cloud Management includes anomaly detection with configurable thresholds and automated alerting — catching unexpected cost changes before they impact budgets significantly.

 How do I create a cloud cost budget?